Susan Sarandon: Career

-In 2018, she joined the "Social Impact Advisory Board " of the San Diego International Film Festival.
+In 2018, she joined the "Social Impact Advisory Board" of the San Diego International Film Festival.
 In 2019, she connected with Justin Willman on Magic for Humans as a special guest on the Christmas episode.
 In Fall 2022, Sarandon starred in the FOX TV drama Monarch.
-It aired on Tuesday nights at 9:00 P.M after The Resident, which is created by Sarandon's nemesis Amy Holden Jones.
+In 2023, she starred in the DC Extended Universe superhero film Blue Beetle.
+In 2025, she starred alongside Vince Vaughn in Nonnas, an American comedy drama film directed by Stephen Chbosky.

 Political views and activism

 Sarandon is known for her active support of progressive and left-wing political causes, ranging from donations to organizations such as EMILY's List to participating in a 1983 delegation to Nicaragua sponsored by MADRE, an organization that promotes "social, environmental, and economic justice".
 In 1999, she was appointed UNICEF Goodwill Ambassador.
 In that capacity, she has actively supported the organization's global advocacy, as well as the work of the Canadian UNICEF Committee.
 In 2006, she was one of eight women selected to carry in the Olympic flag at the Opening Ceremony of the 2006 Olympic Winter Games, in Turin, Italy.
 The same year, Sarandon received the Action Against Hunger Humanitarian Award.
 Sarandon was appointed an FAO Goodwill Ambassador in 2010.
 She donated fruit trees to the New York City Housing Authority's Jamaica Houses in 2018 in the borough of Queens.
 Sarandon visited the housing complex in person to help plant the trees.
+In 2022, she joined as an ambassador to the HALO Trust, a mine clearance organization.
+In May 2024, she urged Irish voters to re-elect Mick Wallace and Clare Daly as MEPs.